LeandroCDN/crud-prisma-blockchain/README.md

 2. Create a folder 'components' inot src (not in app!)
 3. Create a file components/Nav.tsx
 4. Make a simple 'nav bar' with html/css/ts'
-5. Create a file components/ConnectWallet.tsx
-6. Create a folder context into src
+5. Create a folder context into src
-7. Create file context/Web3Modal.tsx
+6. Create file context/Web3Modal.tsx
-8. Use ConnectWallet into the NavBar
+7. Use ConnectWallet into the NavBar
-9. Edit layout.tsx
+8. Edit layout.tsx

 ## 3. api POST Method